themattharris/tmhOAuth/README.md

 the library can be used.
 Each example contains instructions on how to use it

 ## Change History
+0.51  30 June 2011
+      Use isset instead of suppress errors.
+Props: funkatron

 0.5   29 March 2011
       Moved utility functions out of the main class and into the tmhUtilities class.
       Added the ability to send OAuth parameters as part of the querystring or POST body.